OdedMous/Sepsis-RL/README.md

 ## Goal

+Sepsis is a life-threatening medical condition that can lead to organ failure and death without timely treatment in the Intensive Care Unit (ICU).
+Managing septic patients involves the administration of several medications, but there is no universal treatment policy due to patient variability and the complexity of the disease.

-In this project, I reimplemented the methodology from the paper [“The Artificial Intelligence Clinician Learns Optimal Treatment Strategies for Sepsis in Intensive Care”](https://www.nature.com/articles/s41591-018-0213-5) by Komorowski et al.
+In this project, I developed a Reinforcement Learning (RL)-based agent that adjusts medication doses based on real-time clinical information from patients.
+This is a reimplementation of the methodology presented in the paper [“The Artificial Intelligence Clinician Learns Optimal Treatment Strategies for Sepsis in Intensive Care”](https://www.nature.com/articles/s41591-018-0213-5) by Komorowski et al.

 - This work utilized an offline Reinforcement Learning algorithm to discover treatment strategies for septic patients in ICUs that may improve their chances of survival